-- 1. Notification of appropriate law enforcement agency which will make a determination whether or not to issue a civil citation for each offense.
-This citation will include any appropriate fines as determined by law. - Out-of-school suspension of the student for a period of one (1) day and the completion of a Santa Rosa County School District approved anti-tobacco course within five (5) calendar days for the first offense.
-Failure to complete the antitobacco course will result in two (2) additional days of out-of-school suspension and will count as the student's second tobacco product offense. - a.
-Elementary school students only for first offense:
+1. Notification of appropriate law enforcement agency which will make a determination whether or not to issue a civil citation for each offense.
+This citation will include any appropriate fines as determined by law.

-Either in-school suspension of the student for a period of three (3) days or out-of-school suspension for a period of one (1) to three (3) days.

-- 3. Out-of-school suspension of the student for a period of three (3) days for a second offense. - 4.
-Out-of-school suspension of the student for a period of up to five to ten (5-10) days the third and subsequent offenses. - 5.
+- 2. Out-of-school suspension of the student for a period of one (1) day and the completion of a Santa Rosa County School District approved anti-tobacco course within five (5) calendar days for the first offense.
+Failure to complete the anti-tobacco course will result in two (2) additional days of out-of-school suspension and will count as the student's second tobacco product offense. - Elementary school students only for first offense: Either in-school suspension of the student for a period of three (3) days or out-of-school suspension for a period of one (1) to three (3) days. - 3.
+Out-of-school suspension of the student for a period of three (3) days for a second offense. - 4.
+Out-of-school suspension of the student for a period of up to five to ten (5-10) days for a third offense. - 5.
 Notification of parents/guardians of out-of-school suspension in accordance with out-of-school suspension procedures.

-Subsequent infractions of this statute and policy may result in the alternative placement or expulsion of the student.
+Subsequent infractions of this statute and policy may result in a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials.